- 1. How does salary sacrificing work?

 I have some good news, and I have some bad news:

-- For the 2012/2013 year only, if you earn less than $37,000 a year, you may have your contributions tax refunded.
-The Liberal government intends to repeal this tax refund for financial years beyond the 2012/2013 year (for more information see SuperGuide article Superannuation tax refund: 10 things you should know).
+- For the 2012/2013 year through to the 2016/2017 year, if you earn less than $37,000 a year, you may have your contributions tax refunded.
+For more information on the Low Income Super Contribution see the SuperGuide article (for more information see SuperGuide article Super tax refund for lower-income earners available until 2016/2017 year).

-- Since 1 July 2012, if you earn more than $300,000, then the contributions tax on your concessional contributions, such as salary sacrifice and Superannuation Guarantee contributions, is 30% rather than 15% (for more information see SuperGuide article Double contributions tax for high-income earners).
+- Since 1 July 2012, if your adjusted taxable income is greater than $300,000, then the contributions tax on your concessional contributions, such as salary sacrifice and Superannuation Guarantee contributions, is 15% plus an additional tax of 15%, taking the total tax on your concessional contributions to 30% (for more information see SuperGuide article Double contributions tax for high-income earners).

 4. Your employer may not agree to salary sacrifice

 Salary sacrificing is a voluntary arrangement between an employee and employer.
 An employer does not have to consent to putting such an arrangement in place.
 If your employer does not consent to such an arrangement then you will not be able to salary sacrifice.
 Even when your employer refuses to allow you to salary sacrifice super contributions, your employer is still required to make compulsory Superannuation Guarantee contributions on your behalf.

 5. Get your arrangement in writing, and have it signed before the contributions commence